airbrake/airbrake/README.md

 License
 -------

-HoptoadNotifier is Copyright © 2008-2011 thoughtbot.
+Airbrake is Copyright © 2008-2011 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.